|Type:||Trad, 1 pitch, 45'|

 |Original:||YDS: 5.5 French: 4b Ewbanks: 13 UIAA: IV+ ZA: 11 British: MS 4a [details]|

 |Comments on Caramel Corner||Add Comment|

 Oct 9, 2004

 This is a great climb.
-I haven't climbed in a number of years and about 40 pounds ago, however I was able to set up with my three boys on this climb and they enjoyed it.
+I haven't climbed in a number of years and about 40 pounds ago; however, I was able to set up with my three boys on this climb and they enjoyed it.
 The initial comment on protection for this climb is 100% correct.
-There is 1 predrilled anchor , Because I am a stickler I Used the tree about 40 feet beyond the anchor (directly away from Grocey Store wall) and the large rock to the left (from the top) had a nice enough crack to slide webbing in around it and provide 3 points of pro.
+There is 1 predrilled anchor, because I am a stickler I used the tree about 40 feet beyond the anchor (directly away from Grocey Store Wall) and the large rock to the left (from the top) had a nice enough crack to slide webbing in around it and provide 3 points of pro.
 2 natural, 1 drilled in a perfect T pattern.
-This worked very well but I ended up using every last piece of webbing I have to set up for this climb.
-In short my suggestion is have an 80' piece of webbing for the tree, a 50' piece of webbing for the rock, and a 15' piece for the drilled anchor and you will be set.
+This worked very well, but I ended up using every last piece of webbing I have to set up for this climb.
+In short, my suggestion is have an 80' piece of webbing for the tree, a 50' piece of webbing for the rock, and a 15' piece for the drilled anchor and you will be set.
 One last thing I noticed some people tying their webbing directly into the anchors.
-Please people always either use a locking beaner or double opposed beaners to lock in with and tie your webing to that.
+Please, people, always either use a locking biner or double opposed biners to lock in with and tie your webing to that.
 It is easier on the pocketbook (in terms of shredded webbing replacement) and oh so much safer.

 Aug 8, 2006